X

 The Raiders are reaching into their past to try to get their struggling offense going.

-The team hired Norv Turner, its former head coach, as a senior advisor Tuesday.
+The team hired Norv Turner, its former head coach, as a senior adviser Tuesday.
 The Raiders also promoted pass game coordinator Scott Turner, Norv’s son, to interim offensive coordinator.
 Norv Turner is expected to help his son diagnose the team’s offensive problems and find solutions for the last eight games of the season.

 Scott Turner was promoted after coach Antonio Pierce decided to fire offensive coordinator Luke Getsy, offensive line coach James Cregg and quarterbacks coach Rich Scangarello on Sunday after a 41-24 loss to the Bengals.